Fashiondex’s Sustainable Fashion Forum Addresses Solutions in Apparel Production

 Offering a transparent approach to event production, the team at Fashiondex sought to build upon the progress made during previous installments of the forum.
 Founder Andrea Kennedy revealed that show operations supported an ecologically sound mission through using recycled badges, creating badge lanyards using donated downcycled fabric strips from the Jessica Simpson brand, reusing signs and banners, providing 100 percent certified-organic-cotton bags, locally sourcing show programs, and providing compostable cups and utensils during meals.

-“We are committed to reducing waste at this forum, and when we cannot reduce it we are committed to offsetting it and trying to get to carbon neutral for this and all the events that Fashiondex is a part of,” said Kennedy.
+“We are committed to reducing waste at this forum, and when we cannot reduce it we are committed to offsetting it and trying to get to carbon neutral for this and all the events that Fashiondex is a part of,” said Kennedy, who is also a faculty member at New York City's LIM College, where she teaches classes covering fashion and sustainability.
 “We’re committed to sharing that information with you so you can do the same.”

 This movement to reduce the event’s carbon footprint included a new initiative through which Fashiondex offset carbon emissions for speakers and attendees by partnering with the Shelburne, Vt.–based nonprofit organization One Tree Planted to plant a tree for each person who was in attendance.
 With 378 trees needed to offset the carbon emissions created by speakers’ transportation and more than 287 necessary to combat the impact of attendees, Fashiondex committed to planting a total of nearly 700 trees.